 All of these ingredients are Whole30 compliant.
 However, the plan has a specific requirement for each meal when following the program exactly.

-However, since this breakfast bowl is quite sweet, this would seem to disqualify it from being totally Whole30 compliant if you are trying to follow this plan exactly as written and especially if you are trying to control the sugar dragon.
+However, since this breakfast bowl is quite sweet, this would seem to disqualify it from being totally Whole30 compliant if you are trying to follow this plan exactly as written, especially if you are trying to control the sugar dragon.

 Would you like a reminder of this healthy apple coconut breakfast bowl?
-Just pin this image to one of your healthy eating boards on Pinterest for that you can easily find it later.
+Just pin this image to one of your healthy eating boards on Pinterest so that you can easily find it later.

 Admin note: This recipe first appeared on the blog in January of 2018.
-I have updated the post to add new images, a printable recipe card and video for you to enjoy.
+I have updated the post to add new images, a printable recipe card, and a slide show video for you to enjoy.

 Whole30 Apple Coconut Breakfast Bowl - (Paleo - Gluten Free) -Easy Breakfast Recipe